HUST-IAL/ReMOT/README.md

 ```

 ## Acknowledgement
+This code is based on the implementation of [ByteTrack](https://github.com/ifzhang/ByteTrack), [BoT-SORT](https://github.com/NirAharon/BoT-SORT).

-A large part of the codes, ideas and results are borrowed from
+A lot of ideas and results are borrowed from
 [ByteTrack](https://github.com/ifzhang/ByteTrack),
 [BoT-SORT](https://github.com/NirAharon/BoT-SORT),
 [StrongSORT](https://github.com/dyhBUPT/StrongSORT),